FICT 69 W — Fiction Workshop: Elements of the Short Story

 Class Recording Available: Yes

-Chris Drangle has taught English and creative writing at Cornell, where he was an assistant editor at EPOCH magazine.
-He has received a Bread Loaf Writers Conference scholarship and a Jentel Artist Residency.
-His fiction has received the Pushcart Prize and appeared in Granta, the Oxford American, The Kenyon Review, and elsewhere.
+Chris Drangle has taught English and creative writing at Cornell, where he was an assistant editor at EPOCH magazine, and at Stanford, where he was a Jones Lecturer.
+He has received a Bread Loaf Writers' Conference scholarship and a Jentel Artist Residency.
+His fiction has received the Pushcart Prize and an NEA Literature Fellowship.
 He received an MFA from Cornell.

 Former Stegner Fellow, Stanford

 There are no required textbooks; however, some fee-based online readings may be assigned.